pingidentity/terraform-provider-pingfederate/docs/data-sources/authentication_policies_fragment.md

 <a id="nestedatt--root_node--children--children--children--children--children--children--children--children--children--children--action--restart_policy_action--fragment_mapping"></a>
 ### Nested Schema for `root_node.children.children.children.children.children.children.children.children.children.children.action.restart_policy_action.fragment_mapping`

-Required:
+Optional:

 - `attribute_contract_fulfillment` (Attributes Map) Defines how an attribute in an attribute contract should be populated. (see [below for nested schema](#nestedatt--root_node--children--children--children--children--children--children--children--children--children--children--action--restart_policy_action--fragment_mapping--attribute_contract_fulfillment))

-Optional:

 - `attribute_sources` (Attributes List) A list of configured data stores to look up attributes from. (see [below for nested schema](#nestedatt--root_node--children--children--children--children--children--children--children--children--children--children--action--restart_policy_action--fragment_mapping--attribute_sources))
 - `issuance_criteria` (Attributes) The issuance criteria that this transaction must meet before the corresponding attribute contract is fulfilled. (see [below for nested schema](#nestedatt--root_node--children--children--children--children--children--children--children--children--children--children--action--restart_policy_action--fragment_mapping--issuance_criteria))

 <a id="nestedatt--root_node--children--children--children--children--children--children--children--children--children--children--action--restart_policy_action--fragment_mapping--attribute_contract_fulfillment"></a>
 ### Nested Schema for `root_node.children.children.children.children.children.children.children.children.children.children.action.restart_policy_action.fragment_mapping.issuance_criteria`

+Required:

+- `source` (Attributes) The attribute value source. (see [below for nested schema](#nestedatt--root_node--children--children--children--children--children--children--children--children--children--children--action--restart_policy_action--fragment_mapping--issuance_criteria--source))

 Optional:

-- `source` (Attributes) The attribute value source. (see [below for nested schema](#nestedatt--root_node--children--children--children--children--children--children--children--children--children--children--action--restart_policy_action--fragment_mapping--issuance_criteria--source))
 - `value` (String) The value for this attribute.

 <a id="nestedatt--root_node--children--children--children--children--children--children--children--children--children--children--action--restart_policy_action--fragment_mapping--issuance_criteria--source"></a>
 ### Nested Schema for `root_node.children.children.children.children.children.children.children.children.children.children.action.restart_policy_action.fragment_mapping.issuance_criteria.value`

+Required:

+- `type` (String) The source type of this key.

 Optional:

 - `id` (String) The attribute source ID that refers to the attribute source that this key references.
 In some resources, the ID is optional and will be ignored.
 In these cases the ID should be omitted.
 If the source type is not an attribute source then the ID can be omitted.
-- `type` (String) The source type of this key.